microsoft/presidio/docs/scheduler_cronjob.md

       "recurrencePeriodDuration": "* * * * *"
     }
   },
-  "scanTemplateId": "<ScanTemplateId>"
+  "scanTemplateId": "<my-scanner-template-name>"
 }' | http <api-service-address>/api/v1/templates/<my-project>/schedule-cronjob/<my-scheduler-template-name>
 ```

+#### Recurrence Configuration

-You should define the 'recurrencePeriodDuration' according to the [interval](https://crontab.guru/every-1-minute) that you need. <br>
+Set the '\<recurrencePeriodDuration>' according to the execution [interval](https://crontab.guru/every-1-minute) you'd like. </br>
-Parallelism is not supported, and a new job won't be triggered until the previous job is finished.
+**Parallelism is not supported!** A new job won't be triggered until the previous job is finished.

-### Trigger new Cron Job:
+### 6. Trigger the Cron Job

+Activates the Cron job with the above configuration.

 ```
-echo -n '{"CronJobTemplateId": "<cronjob-scheduleId>" }' | http <api-service-address>/api/v1/projects/proj1/schedule-cronjob
+echo -n '{"CronJobTemplateId": "<my-scheduler-template-name>" }' | http <api-service-address>/api/v1/projects/proj1/schedule-cronjob
 ```